donyal/CKD-Analysis/README.md

 ## Model Performance Comparison

 The following chart provides a comparison of the cross-validation accuracy achieved by each machine learning model evaluated in this project.
-As shown below, the K-Nearest Neighbors (KNN) classifier outperformed both Decision Tree and Random Forest models, demonstrating the highest predictive accuracy for CKD classification on this dataset.
+As shown below, the K-Nearest Neighbors (KNN) classifier performed the best.

 ![Model Accuracy Comparison](model-comparison.png)